jberkenbilt/qfs/README.md

 * When reading a repository database, the `uid` and `gid` values for every row are set to the current user and group ID.

-The repository database is stored under `.qfs/repo/db`.
-Although `.qfs/repo/db` never contains information about the file itself, its object metadata stores the modification time of the local copy on the system that most recently pushed.
+The repository and site databases is stored under `.qfs/db`.
+Although databases never contain information about themselves, their object metadata stores the modification time of the local copy on the system that most recently pushed.
 If necessary, it is possible to entirely reconstruct the database by recursively listing the prefix and reading the `qfs` metadata key.
-To incrementally build or validate the database, retrieve the database, and do a recursive listing.
-If any key's modification time matches what is stored in the database, assume it is up-to-date (since it is not possible to modify an S3 object without changing its modification time).
-This makes it easy to reconcile a database with the repository in the event that it should become damaged without having to look at all the objects again.
-When qfs updates the repository, it incrementally updates a local copy of the database and pushes it back up, so in the absence of bugs or interrupted operations, it should never be necessary to reconstruct the database from scratch.
+This can be done using the `init-repo` command.

 When qfs begins making changes to a repository that cause drift between the actual state and the database, it creates an object called `.qfs/busy`.
-When it has successfully updated the database's copy of `.qfs/db`, it removes `.qfs/busy`.
-If a push or pull operation detects the presence of `.qfs/busy`, it should require the user to reconcile the database first before it does anything.
+When it has successfully updated the repository, it removes `.qfs/busy`.
+If a push or pull operation detects the presence of `.qfs/busy`, it requires the user to reconcile the database first before it does anything.

 Many operations operate on behalf of one or more sites and the repository.
 The following filtering rules are always implied:
 * Always use the global filter.
 * Use the filters for each site.
 For push or pull, that means the main site's filter.
 For `-save-site`, also use the other site's filter.
-* Always include the `.qfs` directory with the additional rules:
-  * Prune the `.qfs/pending` directory
-  * Exclude `.qfs/site`, `.qfs/busy`, `.qfs/repo/config`
-* Special cases for databases:
-  * `.qfs/repo/db` appears in the repository with correct metadata and on all sites but never appears in a repo or site qfs database since it will necessarily always be out of date
-  * `.qfs/sites/$site/db` will always be omitted from itself but will appear in the repository database and other sites' databases.
+* In `.qfs`, `filters/` is always included, and everything else is excluded.
+Database files are handled explicitly.

 ## Operations

 ### Note about diff

 Many site operations create diffs.
-For site operations, all diffs should be generated with `-no-ownerships`, `-no-dir-times`, `-no-special`, and `-checks`.
+For site operations, all diffs are generated with `-no-ownerships`, `-no-dir-times`, `-no-special`, and `-checks`.

 ### Initialize/Repair Repository

-To initialize a new repository or reconstruct the database if it becomes damaged, create the `.qfs/repo/config` file locally, and run `qfs init-repo`.
+To initialize a new repository or reconstruct the database if it becomes damaged, create the `.qfs/repo` file locally, and run `qfs init-repo`.
 This does the following:
-* Ensures that `.qfs/repo/db` does not exist.
-To re-initialize a repository, first delete that object.
+* If `.qfs/repo` exists, prompt for confirmation before regenerating the database.
-* Creates `.qfs/busy` if not already present
+* Create `.qfs/busy` if not already present
-* Generates `.qfs/repo/db` locally by scanning the repository in S3 and uploads it to the repository with correct metadata.
+* Generate `.qfs/db/repo.tmp` locally by scanning the repository in S3 and uploads it to the repository as `.qfs/db/repo` with correct metadata.
 No filters are used when scanning the repository's contents to generate its database as it is assumed that the repository contains no extraneous files.
+* Rename `.qfs/db/repo.tmp` to `.qfs/db/repo` locally
-* Removes `.qfs/busy`
+* Remove `.qfs/busy` from the repository

 After this, it is possible to add sites and start pushing and pulling.
 You will need to create `.qfs/filters/repo` before the first push.

-As with regular site databases, `.qfs/repo/db` will not include itself, but the `qfs` metadata on `.qfs/repo/db` will reflect a modification time and mode that matches the local copy when it was generated.
-As such, when checking whether a local `.qfs/repo/db` is up-to-date, it will always be necessary to necessary to use `head-object`.

-Note that repairing a corrupted repository requires just deleting `.qfs/repo/db` from the repository and running `qfs init-repo` again.

-### Add Site
+### Add/Repair Site

 To set up a new site, do the following on the site:
-* Locally create `.qfs/repo/config`
+* Write the repository locaton to `.qfs/repo`
 * Write the site's name to `.qfs/site`
 * If you are recreating a site that previously existed, remove any existing `.qfs/sites/$site/db` file.
-This will create momentary drift in the repo, but it will be resolved after the next push.
+This tells the repository that the site has no contents.
 * Run `qfs pull`.
-If there is no filter for the site, this will only pull the `.qfs` directory.
+If there is no filter for the site, this will only pull the `.qfs/filters` directory.
 In that case, you can create a local filter and run `qfs pull` again.

 Note that bad things will happen if you have two simultaneously existing sites with the same name.
 If you need to recreate a previously existing site, such as if you lose a site and want to pull its files down again, you should remove `.qfs/sites/$site/db` from the repository.

+Note that you can also recover a site by restoring the site from some other backup, running `qfs push-db`, and running `qfs pull`.
+This could be useful if you have a local backup that is faster to restore from than pulling everything from the repository.

 ### Push

 Run `qfs push`.
 This does the following:
 * If `.qfs/busy` exists in the repository, stop and tell the user to repair the database with `qfs init-db`.
-* Regenerate the local database as `.qfs/sites/$site/db`, applying only prune (and junk) directives from the repository filter and site filters, omitting special files, and automatically handling `.qfs` subject to the rules above.
+* Regenerate the local database as `.qfs/db/$site`, applying only prune (and junk) directives from the repository and site filters, omitting special files, and automatically handling `.qfs` subject to the rules above.
 Using only prune entries makes the site database more useful and also improves the behavior of when filters are updated after a site has been in use for a while.
 For example, if there are files in the repository that you had locally but had not included in the filter, if you subsequently add them to the filter, the next `qfs pull` operation will have correct knowledge of what you already had.
 * Diff the local site's database with the _local copy_ of the repository database.
 Use the site's filter and the repository filter with the automatic settings for the `.qfs` directory as described above.
 Using the local copy of the repository's database makes it safe to run multiple push operations in succession without doing an intervening pull, enabling conflict detection to work properly.
 This is discussed in more detail below.
-* Store the diff as `.qfs/pending/repo/diff`.
+* Store the diff as `.qfs/push`.
 In addition to be informational, this may be included in a local tar file if requested, and it also indicates that a push has been done without a pull.
 * Create a working repository database by loading the repository's copy of its database into memory.
   If the metadata on the repository database matches the local copy, load the local copy.
 * Perform conflict checking